 - The examiners will play the video and audio twice.
 Practice taking notes of the important parts that you’ll need when you write your tarefa.

-In this YouTube playlist you can find almost all videos and audios used in the previous exams.
+In this YouTube playlist you can find almost all the videos and audios used in the previous exams.

 Oral part of Celpe-Bras